Bandwidth/cluecon-demo/README.md

 6. Select your role ("owner" should suffice for this demo)
 7. Select "JSON" for key type.

 After a few seconds, your file should download.
-Move this file to a place easily accessible by the demo code, and set GOOGLE_APPLICATION_CREDENTIALS to this file.
+Move this file to a place easily accessible by the demo code, and set GOOGLE_APPLICATION_CREDENTIALS to this file (NOTE: you may need to surround the filename in quotes).

 The APPLICATION_URL is your Ngrok url shown above.